 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Diamond Naturals Kitten's most plentiful ingredient listed is chicken, which is considered a quality protein source.
 It also contains chicken meal as additional quality protein sources.

 Additionally, Diamond Naturals Kitten also contains as top ingredients ground white rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains salmon meal, salmon oil (a source of dha) and egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains fish meal, salmon meal, salmon oil and egg product which may be problematic for cats who suffer from seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, Diamond Naturals Kitten has approximately 415 calories per 100g (117 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 the manufacturer's product website as retrieved on